Spanish Ebola patient stable in Madrid hospital

 The hospital has cleared the entire sixth floor to treat the two patients, the health union said.

 Highly contagious, Ebola, which has no known cure, kills more than half of the people who contract it.
-Victims suffer from fever, vomiting, diarrhea and internal and external bleeding.

-Reporting by Rodrigo de Miguel; Writing by Paul Day; Editing by Sonya Hepinstall
+Victims suffer from fever, vomiting, diarrhoea and internal and external bleeding.
+(Reporting by Rodrigo de Miguel; Writing by Paul Day; Editing by Sonya Hepinstall)